betrusted-io/gateware/README.md

 ### Gateware

+"Gateware" is the Litex/migen term for stuff that gets compiled LUTS and routing within an FPGA bitstream.

-The code for gateware is located in the `gateware/` directory.
+ The code for gateware is located in the `gateware/` directory, and each .py file describes a migen `Module` that can be submoduled into a BaseSoC instance as a hardware peripheral.
+This methodology supports both CSR and/or wishbone attached modules.

 ### Simulation